Top 10 questions to ask when viewing a rental property

 You’ve probably spent days, weeks, or even months trawling the internet for the right rental property.
 Wading through over-priced boxes and grungy flats, you’ve finally found the perfect place.
 Right price, right location - huzzah!

-Renting isn’t cheap and don’t assume the letting agent will proactively give you all the information.
+Renting isn’t cheap and you shouldn't assume the letting agent will proactively give you all the information.
 It’s best to have a bit of research under your belt and a checklist in mind to help you make the best decision.
 It can be tricky, in particular for first-time renters, to know what to ask when viewing a house, so we’ve put together tips on what to look for when viewing a house.

 1. How much will it really cost?